Work with incidents in many workspaces at once

 If you choose a single incident and click View full details or Actions > Investigate, you will from then on be in the data context of that incident's workspace and no others.

-In this document, you learned how to view and work with incidents in multiple Azure Sentinel workspaces concurrently.
-To learn more about Azure Sentinel, see the following articles:
+In this article, you learned how to view and work with incidents in multiple Microsoft Sentinel workspaces concurrently.
+To learn more about Microsoft Sentinel, see the following articles:

 - Learn how to get visibility into your data, and potential threats.

-- Get started detecting threats with Azure Sentinel.
+- Get started detecting threats with Microsoft Sentinel.